Practical Operator Sketching Framework for Accelerating Iterative Data-Driven Solutions in Inverse Problems: Background

+For large-scale problems, the PnP-ADMM and PnP-PGD may require long computational time to obtain a good estimate.
+The PnP-SGD \citep{sun2019online} and stochastic PnP-ADMM methods \citep{tang2020fast,sun2020scalable} can provide significant acceleration compared to the deterministic PnP-ADMM/PnP-LBFGS methods.
+In this work we propose a generic acceleration of PnP gradient methods using dimensionality-reduction/sketching in the image-space.
+Moreover, we propose two enhanced acceleration schemes which deal with the computational complexity on the denoiser, via leveraging stochastic skipping of proximal operators \citep{papoutsellis2024we} in optimization, and equivariant denoising schemes for PnP algorithms \citep{terris2024equivariant} for stable application of deep denoising networks in PnP.

-\subsection{Deep unrolling}
+\subsubsection{Deep unrolling}

-Now we start by presenting the motivation of our unrolling network, starting from the basic primal-dual gradient-based optimization algorithm.
+Now we start by presenting the background of the deep unrolling networks, starting from the primal-dual gradient-based optimization algorithm.
 It is well-known that, if the loss function $f_b(\cdot)$ is convex and lower semi-continuous, we can reformulate the original objective function (\ref{1st-stage}) to a saddle-point problem:

 where $f_b^*(\cdot)$ is the Fenchel conjugate of $f_b(\cdot)$: